MiniConnectionPoolManager - A lightweight standalone JDBC connection pool manager

 The standard Java library (JDK 1.5) does not provide a connection pool manager for JDBC database connections.
-There are open source connection pool managers like Apache Commons DBCP or c3p0, but these are huge complex packages.
-Modern JDBC drivers provide implementations of ConnectionPoolDataSource and PooledConnection.
-This makes it possible to build a much smaller connection pool manager.
+There are open source connection pool managers like:

 API documentation: MiniConnectionPoolManager.html